BeastTheNinja/Learn_DSI_API_DB/README.md

    JWT_SECRET="your_jwt_secret_here"
    PORT=3000
    ```
    - Replace the DATABASE_URL with your database connection string.
    - Set a secure JWT_SECRET for signing tokens.
    - Optionally set PORT (defaults often to 3000 in examples).

 4. Prisma setup

-   - If you don't yet have a `prisma/schema.prisma`, create one describing your datasource and models.
+   - Ensure `prisma/schema.prisma` exists in the `prisma/` directory (this repo contains a `prisma/` folder).
    - Generate the Prisma client:
      ```bash
      npx prisma generate
      ```
-   - If you use migrations (recommended for SQL DBs):
+   - Apply migrations (if you want to use migrations):
      ```bash
      npx prisma migrate dev --name init
      ```
-     If you prefer to push the current schema without migrations (e.g., for quick local work with SQLite):
+     Or, if you prefer to push the current schema without migrations (e.g., for quick local work with SQLite):
      ```bash
      npx prisma db push
      ```

+   Note: this repo also includes `prisma.config.ts` — if your project or tooling expects it, keep that file in place.
+If you need to customize Prisma tooling behavior, inspect `prisma.config.ts` for details.

 5. TypeScript setup